xamarin/GooglePlayServicesComponents/README.md

+# Deprecated Repository

+Note that the GPS/FB/MLKit packages that were previously built and released from this repository have been moved to the https://github.com/xamarin/AndroidX repository (which will eventually be moved to the `dotnet` organization with a more generic name).

+This was done to simplify maintenance and to reduce circular dependencies between the two repositories which should lead to fewer NuGet version conflict issues.

+All packages have been moved, no packages have been obsoleted or dropped as part of this effort.

 # Google Play Services / Firebase / ML Kit for .NET for Android

 Microsoft creates and maintains .NET for Android bindings for many of Google's [Google Play Services](https://developers.google.com/android),